 Persons wishing to make a nomination should send a one-page letter providing evidence to support the nomination.
 Please note that self-nomination is encouraged.
 The PBDTA Education Sub-Committee will solicit supporting materials from the nominee, and the entire Education Committee will review all materials received to select the awardee.

-The recipient of this award receives recognition, a plaque from the Society, and the opportunity to propose and organize an education-related event at an annual meeting.
+The recipient of this award receives recognition, a plaque from the Society, and the opportunity to organize an education-related event at an annual meeting.

 |Distinguished Teaching Award||Year Awarded|